Nature's Best Masked Flower ImagesSite DirectoryPhoto Gallery3D Garden Landscape DesignBooks

 Controls: Look for varieties of cucumbers and squash that are resistant to these pests.
 Cover young plants with floating row covers.
 Knock, shake, or hand pick beetles off plants and out of flowers, and clean up in the fall to reduce the number of over wintering adults.
 Dust plants and flowers with insecticides containing pyrethrins.
 Photography by USDA

 Colorado Potato Beetle (Size= 1/3 inch) If you see in your garden a small yellow beetle with black stripes over its wings and black spots just behind its head, say hello to the Colorado potato beetle.
 The humpbacked larva is equally distinctive: red with a row of black spots along each side.
 For years it lived quietly in Colorado feeding on weedy potato relatives.
 But at some point after the potato was well established in North America, its ancestors learned a new trick.
 It's been the bane of potato growing gardeners ever since.
 Potatoes are its first love, but this beetle will eagerly consume leaves of potato relatives eggplant, ground cherry, peppers, tomato, and tomatillo.
 Colorado potato beetle prefer cold winters.
-While found as far west as Arizona, Nevada, western Oregon and western Washington, it is by far more common on the East Coast as far south Earth Friendly Pest Controlas Virginia, then from there to the north west through Wyoming.
+While found as far west as Arizona, Nevada, western Oregon and western Washington, it is by far more common on the East Coast as far south as Virginia, then from there to the north west through Wyoming.
 The adult beetles over winter in the soil, emerging in the spring to lay clusters of yellow eggs on leaf undersides.
 There are one to three generations per year, depending on the part of the country.

 Controls: Bt, handpicking, neem, early planting, pyrethrins, row covers.
 A thick organic mulch makes it hard for emerging beetles to reach plants in spring.
 Surveillance and hand picking remains among the gardener's best defenses.
 Examine plants while holding container of soapy water to dispose of any you find.
 Natural enemies include birds, spined soldier bugs, and parasitic nematodes.
 Spray Potato Beetle Beater, which is Bacillus thuringiensis tenebrionis (also known as San Diego strain), while larva are small to manage major outbreaks.
 Photography by USDA.
 Bug photos and information above courtesy of Gardener's Supply Company